Chapter 6 Raw Data Pretreatment

 Figure 6.3: Demo of matchedfilter

-The Centwave algorithm (Tautenhahn, Böttcher, and Neumann 2008) based on detection of regions of interest(ROI) and the following Continuous Wavelet Transform (CWT) is preferred for high-resolution mass spectrum.
+The Centwave algorithm (Tautenhahn et al. 2008) based on detection of regions of interest(ROI) and the following Continuous Wavelet Transform (CWT) is preferred for high-resolution mass spectrum.
 ROI means a region with stable mass for a certain time.
 When we find the ROIs, the peak shape is evaluated and ROI could be extended if needed.
 This algorithm use prefilter to accelerate the processing speed. prefilter with 3 and 100 means the ROI should contain 3 scan with intensity above 100.
 Centwave use a peak width range which should be checked on pool QC.
 Another important parameter is ppm.
 It is the maximum allowed deviation between scans when locating regions of interest (ROIs), which is different from vendor number and you need to extend them larger than the company claimed.
 For profparam, it’s used for fill peaks or align peaks instead of peak picking. snthr is the cutoff of signal to noise ratio.

 mzRAPP could enables the generation of benchmark peak lists by using an internal set of known molecules in the analyzed data set to compare workflows(El Abiead et al. 2022).